Elastic solids with strain-gradient elastic boundary surfaces: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Jay R. Walton for several fruitful discussions related to fracture, surface elasticity and interfacial physics.
-He would also like to thank Jeremy Marzuola for his help generating numerical solutions to the mode-III fracture problem discussed in Section 4.
+{The completion of this work was supported by NSF Grant DMS-2307562.
+The author thanks Jay R. Walton for several fruitful discussions related to fracture, surface elasticity and interfacial physics.
+The author would also like to thank Jeremy Marzuola for his help generating numerical solutions to the mode-III fracture problem discussed in Section 4.
+Finally, the author thanks the anonymous referees whose careful reading greatly improved the clarity of exposition and scholarship of this work.}